 This working dog sport offers the ultimate opportunity for all working dog owners to train their dogs and compete against the German Standard.

 Old school dog instruction was through coercion.
-Dogs are pack animals, needing and wanting to know who the "boss" is.
-We teach the handler to let the dog know the handler is the "alpha" in the pack.
-But we do not use coercion tactics such as fear and beatings.
+Dogs are pack animals, needing and wanting to know who the “boss” is.
+We teach the handler to let the dog know the handler is the “alpha” in the pack.
+We do not use coercion tactics such as fear and beatings.
 A happy dog performs better, shows more commitment, and ultimately dedication.
 Our dogs are part of our family.

 Ready to Begin?